 The product plutonium was first made successfully by the Hanford Atomic Facility and used later in the Atomic bomb for Nagasaki, dropped by The Enola Gay.

 By 2018, new USA-Russia tensions made many Americans really very sorry that our country ever lent money to Russia!

 Additional November 6 Events

-1479: Birthday of Johanna, the Insane, the Queen of Castile, Spain - sounds like an interesting woman.
+1479: Birthday of Joanna, the Insane, Queen of Castile, Spain -- She sounds like an interesting woman.

 1865: An odd Civil War ending -- The CSS Shenandoah was the final Confederate combat entity to surrender.
 But first, it sailed around the world and sank or captured 37 vessels.